 Arizona Month-to-Month Lease Agreement

-An Arizona month-to-month rental agreement is a contract (not necessarily in writing) which allows a tenant to rent property from a landlord, for one month at a time, in exchange for a fee (“rent”).
-The rental renews monthly, until either party gives proper notice to end it.
+An Arizona month-to-month rental agreement is a contract (not necessarily in writing) for a tenant to rent property from a landlord, one month at a time, in exchange for a fee (“rent”).
+The agreement renews monthly, until either party gives proper notice to end it.

 note

-For information about fixed-term leases in Arizona (i.e., a term of one year or more), click here.
+For information about Arizona fixed-term leases (rentals for a term of one year or more), click here.

 Basics of an Arizona Month-to-Month Rental Agreement

 In Arizona, a landlord and tenant create a month-to-month lease by agreeing to rent a property according to acceptable terms.
-Written rental agreements are clearer and legally stronger, but oral leases are legal in a month-to-month context.
+Written agreements are clearer and more reliable in case of disagreement, but month-to-month oral (unwritten) leases are legal.

-Parties under a month-to-month lease enjoy full rights under Arizona landlord-tenant law.
+Parties under a month-to-month lease have full rights under Arizona landlord-tenant law.
 The tenant must use the property in a responsible way and pay rent on time.
-The landlord must keep essential features of the property in habitable condition, and protect the tenant’s quiet enjoyment of the lease.
+The landlord must ensure the tenant’s quiet enjoyment of the property.
+This includes keeping critical features of the property in good working condition.

 Required Disclosures for Month-to-Month Rentals in Arizona

-Arizona landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:
+Arizona landlords may not rent a property out without making the following disclosures to a potential tenant, as applicable:

 • Move-In Checklist – Landlords must provide tenants with a move-in checklist to take inventory of existing property damage before move-in.

-• Residential Landlord-Tenant Act Notice – Arizona landlords must, at or before move-in, inform the tenant (in the lease or separately) that the Arizona Residential Landlord and Tenant Act may be reviewed on the Arizona Department of Health website.
+• Residential Landlord-Tenant Act Notice – Arizona landlords must, at or before move-in, inform the tenant that the Arizona Residential Landlord and Tenant Act is available to review on the Department of Health website.

 • Bed Bug Disclosure – Arizona landlords must disclose any known infestation status on rental property.
-In addition, they must provide educational materials (usually an addendum) and include a bed bug section in their lease agreements.
+They also must provide educational materials (usually an addendum) and include a bed bug section in lease agreements.

 • Non-Refundable Fees Disclosure For Arizona landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease.

-• Pool Enclosure Disclosure Arizona properties with an aboveground or belowground pool or any other body of water intended for swimming that is 18 inches or more in depth and at least eight feet wide must provide tenants with an educational safety notice approved by the Department of the Health Services about the use and maintenance of the pool.
+• Pool Enclosure Disclosure Arizona leases with a pool or any other body of water intended for swimming that is 18 inches or more in depth and at least eight feet wide must provide an educational safety notice approved by the Department of the Health Services about pool use and maintenance.

 • Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.